castorini/anserini/docs/regressions/regressions-msmarco-v1-passage.bge-base-en-v1.5.parquet.flat.cached.md

 python src/main/python/run_regression.py --index --verify --search --regression msmarco-v1-passage.bge-base-en-v1.5.parquet.flat.cached
 ```

-We make available a version of the MS MARCO Passage Corpus that has already been encoded with cosDPR-distil.
+We make available a version of the MS MARCO Passage Corpus that has already been encoded by the BGE-base-en-v1.5 model.

 From any machine, the following command will download the corpus and perform the complete regression, end to end: